LEADERSHIP ACADEMY

 STATEMENT

-Aspiring through the Holy Spirit, imagining what the community of God looks like, we hold a vision for a racially just and inclusive church.
-Comprehending and challenging our privileges and biases to break down barriers that exclude anyone, we strive to live and act into the fullness of who God has called us to be.
-Transforming our beliefs, values, policies, and actions to be a more racially just and equitable Church, we are inclusive of all people.
-As such, we are committed to creating a learning environment that values and celebrates diversity in all forms.
-We welcome Lutheran, ecumenical, interreligious, and other learners into our community, and act to create an environment where all learners, regardless of race, color, national origin, ethnicity, religion, sex, gender, gender identity, gender expression, sexual orientation, age, disability, veteran status, or any other characteristic, have opportunities to grow, and feel empowered to participate fully without facing harassment, discrimination, or bias.
-If you experience or witness behavior that feels unwelcoming or unsafe, please contact your instructor or the Leadership Academy Director at learningacademy@elca-ses.org.
+Aspiring through the Holy Spirit toward a racially just and inclusive church, we are committed to comprehending and challenging our privileges and biases, transforming our beliefs, values, policies, and actions, and striving to live into the fullness of who God has called us to be.
+We are committed to a learning environment that values and celebrates diversity in all forms—welcoming Lutheran, ecumenical, interreligious, and other learners, and ensuring that all people, regardless of race, color, national origin, ethnicity, religion, sex, gender identity, gender expression, sexual orientation, age, disability, veteran status, or any other characteristic, can grow and participate fully.
+If you experience or witness behavior that feels unwelcoming or unsafe, please contact your instructor or the Director at leadershipacademy@elca-ses.org.

 ACCESSIBILITY AND ACCOMMODATIONS STATEMENT

-If you have a diagnosed disability that challenges your full online participation—whether visible or invisible, permanent or temporary—please reach out early in the term to either your instructor or the LA Director at leadershipacademy@elca-ses.org to discuss your needs.
-Our conversation will be confidential and focused on what would be helpful.
-We aim to create an online learning environment where you have what you need to succeed, and we will work with you to implement reasonable modifications.
+If you have a diagnosed disability that affects your online participation, visible or invisible, permanent or temporary, please reach out early in the term to your instructor or the Director at leadershipacademy@elca-ses.org to discuss your needs.
+Our conversation will be confidential, and we will work with you to implement reasonable modifications, so you have what you need to succeed.

 MENTAL HEALTH AND WELL-BEING RESOURCES

-If you or someone you know is navigating difficult circumstances and needs assistance, please reach out to your pastor or an SES faith leader.
-Helpful information, tools, and services on well-being may also be found on the SES Mental Health Resources webpage.
+If you or someone you know is navigating difficult circumstances, please reach out to your pastor or a faith leader.
+Well-being information, tools, and services can also be found on the Southeastern Synod Mental Health webpage.

 LEARNING COMMUNITY EXPECTATIONS

-Whether meeting synchronously via Zoom or connecting asynchronously through discussion boards and course materials, you are expected to engage in ways that constructively build community–ensuring that every voice is heard and diverse perspectives are welcomed, communicating and interacting professionally, building capacity to act collectively, celebrating progress both big and small, and holding space for growth.
-These expectations are essential to our collective learning.
-If you're struggling to meet these commitments, please reach out for additional support.
-If you observe behavior that undermines our learning community, we encourage you to address it with the individual and, if necessary, bring it to the instructors’ attention privately.
+Whether connecting synchronously or asynchronously, you are expected to engage in ways that build community—ensuring every voice is heard, welcoming diverse perspectives, communicating professionally, and holding space for growth.
+These expectations are essential to our shared learning experience.
+If you are struggling to meet these expectations, please reach out for support.
+If you observe behavior that undermines our community, address it directly with the individual and, if needed, bring it to your instructor's attention privately.
+These expectations apply to instructors, too.
+We believe most concerns can be resolved through open conversation, but if a resolution cannot be reached, we will work together to determine the best path forward.
+If you have concerns about an instructor, speak with them privately first—or contact the Director at leadershipacademy@elca-ses.org if additional support is needed.

 IN PRACTICE, LEARNING COMMUNITY EXPECTATIONS MEAN WE...